-Whenever possible, the veterinary dental team at East Valley Animal Hospital will try to save a functional tooth that isn’t causing your canine any pain.
-Sometimes, however, removal of the tooth is simply the best option for your dog’s dental and overall health.
-A tooth extraction will require your dog to undergo anesthesia, but don’t worry!
+Well-trained veterinary dentists will do everything possible to save a functional tooth that isn’t causing your canine any pain.
+But when the decay or injury is too extreme, removing the tooth may be the best option for your dog’s dental and overall health.
+Although a tooth extraction will require your dog to undergo anesthesia, don’t worry!
 From start to finish, we take every precaution to ensure your pet’s health and safety throughout the procedure.

 Every pet owner should feel confident about the treatment their pets are receiving.
 Knowing what to expect after a dog tooth extraction and how to care for your dog will ensure a full recovery.
-You’ll need to monitor your dog carefully to watch for signs of pain or extraction complications.
-You might also need to feed your dog a special diet, administer pain medication, or limit exercise to aid in the healing process.

-Five Common Questions about Dog Tooth Extractions
+Five Common Questions About Dog Tooth Extraction Aftercare

 1. How long will my dog be in pain?

-It’s normal for your dog to have pain at the extraction site for four or five days following the procedure.
+It’s normal for your dog to experience pain at the extraction site for about four or five days following the procedure.
 We will usually prescribe a post-surgery topical or oral pain reliever that will mitigate most of your dog’s discomfort.
 However, if your dog seems to be in a lot of pain, or starts to do other out-of-the-ordinary things like refusing to eat or drink, you should contact us immediately.

 2. What are the warning signs that my dog is experiencing complications?